LassoSoft/LassoGuide/lasso_guide_source/operations/sys-process.rst

 systems can run many of the same commands and shell scripts.
 Windows presents a very different environment including DOS commands and batch files.

-For more information on writing shell scripts, see the chapter on :ref:`command-line-tools`.
+For more information on writing shell scripts with Lasso, see the :ref:`command-line-tools` chapter.

 Using sys_process